matnij-4/D0020E-Open-MCT/README.md

 3. **npm install**
 4. **npm start**

-To se up the program for the first time you need to do some more configurations.
+To set up the program for the first time you need to do some more configurations.
 That is if you want it to look a bit more nice.

 1. **Go to my Items folder in the program.**
 ![alt text](https://github.com/matnij-4/D0020E-Open-MCT/blob/main/images/configHelp1.PNG?raw=true)